 Celebrating Women’s History Month + the work of Women United in Asheville and Buncombe County

 What began as a national celebration in 1981, has slowly become a month-long designation to honor the stories of women throughout history.
 Hopefully this March, you’ve already learned about female scientists, historians, athletes, journalists, physicians, soldiers and more who have paved the way for women today.
-There are a wealth of photos, video and commemorative pieces cataloged on Women’s History Month for you to explore.
+There is a wealth of photos, video and commemorative pieces cataloged on Women’s History Month for you to explore.

-Locally, we’re grateful to share the work of Women United, a dedicated leadership group which provides a space for women to connect with fellow like-minded compassionate women and help make a direct impact on issues that families in our community are facing.
+Locally, we’re grateful to share the work of Women United, a dedicated leadership group that provides a space for women to connect with fellow like-minded compassionate women and help make a direct impact on issues that families in our community are facing.
 Together, they join forces to focus on supporting students and families through the Community Schools that United Way of Asheville and Buncombe County works in on a daily basis.
 Our local group of Women United is one of many throughout the world, joining 750,000+ women globally, with each localized chapter working to support specific needs within their unique communities.

 Local Impact: From Book Drives to Resource Rooms for Middle School Students